kasper/phoenix/API.md

 ## 13. TimerHandler

 Use the `TimerHandler`-object to control timers.
-A TimerHandler can fire only once or be repeating.
+A timer can fire only once or be repeating.
 To release a timer, release your reference to the handler.
 TimerHandlers are always reset on context reload.

 ```java
 class TimerHandler implements Identifiable